What's The Leading Cause Of Wildfires In The U.S.? Humans

 "We can see where it started," she says.
 "That's Rocky Mount right there."
 The mountain is the namesake for the Rocky Mount fire, which burned more than 10,000 acres last year.

-The park's fire manager, Jeff Koenig, ran the fire-fighting teams that spent almost two weeks stopping it.
+The park's fire manager, Jeff Koenig, ran the firefighting teams that spent almost two weeks stopping it.

-"We were probably 10-plus days without rain" before the fire," he says, "so you know it was expected.
+"We were probably 10-plus days without rain" before the fire, he says, "so you know it was expected.
 It was that time of year when you can expect fire activity."

 It was April, and spring and fall are when forests in the east usually burn, explains Forder, who also is with the National Park Service.
 "To have a fire," she says, "you need the fuel, which is available each spring and fall with the leaf litter, which is constantly here, and the ignition source, and then weather conditions that would allow the fire to burn."